aidanduffy68-prog/ABC/README.md

 **The Genesis Mission** creates the largest AI infrastructure deployment in government history, where this verification problem emerges at scale. **We're building the UMA for intelligence verification on Foundry.**

+> **⚠️ Important: We're NOT building a "government chain"** — ABC is **chain-agnostic**.
+Agencies can use Bitcoin, Ethereum, Polygon, or any supported blockchain for cryptographic verification.
+We focus on the oracle (intelligence verification), not blockchain infrastructure.
+Each agency deploys on their preferred stack.

 **Aligned with National Security Strategy 2025** — ABC directly supports U.S. strategic priorities: AI & technology dominance (Genesis Mission), economic security (supply chain intelligence), cybersecurity (real-time attribution), and sovereignty (objective truth layer for intelligence disputes).

 **Recent Deployments:** Department of War & DHS (88% risk), Treasury (85% risk) — both compiled in <500ms with cryptographic proof, ready for Foundry integration.